Forgiveness is for you. It’s a gift to yourself. So, forgive them all, even if it’s out of selfishness.

 Another yes, it’s easier to blame.

-Embracing Forgiveness is not about letting others off the hook.
-It’s about setting yourself free from resentment and bitterness.
-It’s a liberating act that allows you to move forward.
+Embracing forgiveness is not about letting others off the hook.
+It’s about setting ourselves free from resentment and bitterness.
+It’s a liberating act that allows us to move forward.
 May we use this reminder as a mantra:

 Benefits of Forgiveness: